This history is a new project – do come back later to see what I have added!

 For most of the 19th century Rothay Street did not exist.
 In the 1840s there were three plots, probably grazing fields, to the east of the Stanley Mill site.
 To the north, the three fields were bounded by the properties on Chapel Street, and to the south, they were bounded by the Bridgewater Canal.

 The westerly field is now Cosworth Close and Avon Street.
-There were three properties in this area fronting Chapel Street.
 Rothay Street runs down the boundary between the westerly field and the middle field.
-To the north of the middle field, fronting onto Chapel Street, was a public house, now the Three Crowns.
-Tweed Street and Picksley Street run down the boundary between the middle field and the easterly field.
+To the north of the middle field, fronting onto Chapel Street, was a public house.
+It was named the Three Crowns by at least 1856.
+Tweed Street and Picksley Street run down the boundary between this middle field and the easterly field.
 To the north of the easterly field was Bedford Grove.
 On the 1840s OS map Bedford Grove looks like a handful of properties including a grand house surrounded by a large pleasure garden, several cottages, and some outbuildings.
 These houses may have been renamed 1 to 4 Orchard House by 1891 (TBC).

 On the 4th March 1905 the Wigan Observer and District Advertiser advertised a sale at the farm, which gives a good indication of the scale of the farm’s business: “CANAL FARM, LEIGH, the Canal Bank, close to Mather Lane Mills, and 1½ Miles from Leigh and Bedford Station.
 On Tuesday, March 14th at One pm.
 George Wilcock has received instructions from Mr Joseph Dickinson, who is declining Dairy Farming, to sell by auction, as above, his very valuable Farming Effects and Contractor’s Plant, comprising Live Stock, etc. — Newly calved and present calving cows, one served in January; fat calf, valuable bay mare, 16 hands, 9 years old, suit spring lurry; two store pigs, 100 fowls, &c.
 Carts, Implements &c — Stylish nearly new float, dog cart, waggonette to carry 6, two spring shandries. capital spring lorry, with fittings, about 18 cwt; three nearly new carts, pulper, hay cutter, ploughs, weighing machine and weights, &c.
 Gears and Dairy Utensils — Seven nearly new sets of shaft and chain gears, two sets of brass-mounted harness, kits, &c.
 Contractor’s Plant. – Nearly new 130-gallon tar boiler (Henley’s patent), two dobbin carts, 12 navvy barrows, tools, wood buildings, &c.”